Rachel Brown - Violin

 Rachel “The Cat Lady”

 I have a tuxedo cat named Kirby Lee.
 Kirby loves violin and music in general.
 His favorite composers are Maurice Ravel and Beethoven, and he prefers music that is in D Major.
-When I’m not practicing, teaching, or hanging out with Kirby, I enjoy swimming, reading, playing catch, taking long walks, and posting on instagram.
+I have another cat named Baxter who is much nicer than Kirby.
+I also have a puppy named Blue.
+When I’m not practicing, teaching, or hanging out with Kirby, I enjoy swimming, reading, playing catch, taking long walks, and posting on Instagram.